-section.io manages procurement, installation, and renewal of your SSL certificate for HTTPS for no additional costs.
-If you manage multiple domains under your section.io application, we can provide and manage SSL certificates for each individual domain. section.io's hosted DNS sets up your application on a network of 24 PoPs across 6 continents.
+Section manages procurement, installation, and renewal of your SSL certificate for HTTPS for no additional costs.
+If you manage multiple domains under your Section application, we can provide and manage SSL certificates for each individual domain.
+Section's hosted DNS sets up your application on a global network of edge PoPs across 6 continents.